ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

     uint32 level = 7;
 }
 ```
-These issues can be arranged hierarchically with `id` and `reason` fields, which help to visualize how problems in a separate module affect the state of the system as a whole.
+These issues can be arranged hierarchically with `id` and `reason` fields, which help to visualize how issues in a separate module affect the state of the system as a whole.
 All issues are arranged in a hierarchy where higher levels can depend on nested levels:

 ![cards_hierarchy](./_assets/hc_cards_hierarchy.png)